 What a fever means

 A fever in infants and children can be scary, but it is common.
-It means your child's body is reacting to an infection.
+It means your child's body is most likely reacting to an infection.

-Your child has a fever if his temperature is higher than 100.4 degrees F by rectum.
+Your child has a fever if her temperature is higher than 100.4 degrees F by rectum.
 A rectal temperature is most accurate for children younger than 2 years old.